 Because books are heavy, use small cartons.
 Pack on edge, alternating bound edge to open edge.
-Pack books of same general size together.
+Pack books of the same general size together.

-For packing and moving glass or marble table tops, mirrors and artwork locally, our movers can wrap them tightly and safely in moving blankets to protect them during the moving process.
-For long distance moves, it is best to consult with your My Guys Moving & Storage customer service representative about obtaining custom-made cartons or crates for these items.
+For packing and moving glass or marble tabletops, mirrors and artwork locally, our movers can wrap them tightly and safely in moving blankets to protect them during the moving process.
+For long-distance moves, it is best to consult with your My Guys Moving & Storage customer service representative about obtaining custom-made cartons or crates for these items.